joergschultzelutter/core-aprs-client/docs/configuration_subsections/config_dupe_detection.md

 - ```msg_cache_max_entries``` defines the maximum number of incoming APRS messages that are checked for ingress duplicates.
-- ```msg_cache_time_to_live``` sets the life span for a dupe detection's dictionary entry.
+- ```msg_cache_time_to_live``` sets the life span for a dupe detection's dictionary entry (unit of measure = seconds).
 Every time an ingress APRS message is accepted, that entry is added to an internal dictionary.
 Each dictionary entry gets equipped with an individual life span which is defined by the ```msg_cache_time_to_live``` parameter.
 Once that time span has been exceeded, the entry gets removed from that dictionary.

 ```
 [dupe_detection]